 Artificial Intelligence: Comprised of many different technologies and tools, Artificial Intelligence (AI) provides methods and techniques to provide human-like decision making in an automated basis, and on a scale and scope that would be prohibitive without advanced software and careful system integration.
 AI is anticipated to have an ever increasing role in ICT including both traditional telecommunications as well as many communications enabled applications and digital commerce.
 AI is increasingly integrated in many areas including Internet search, entertainment, commerce applications, content optimization, and robotics.
 The long-term prospect for these technologies is that they will become embedded in many different other technologies and provide autonomous decision making on behalf of humans, both directly, and indirectly through many processes, products, and services.

-Augmented Reality: Augmented Reality (AR) represents a live, direct or indirect, view of a physical, real-world environment whose elements are augmented by computer-generated sensory input that enriches the user’s perception of the real world.
+Augmented Reality: Augmented Reality (AR) is a form of immersive technology that represents a live, direct or indirect, view of a physical, real-world environment whose elements are augmented by computer-generated sensory input that enriches the user’s perception of the real world.
 Although AR is often perceived to be in the visual domain (video, graphics, etc.), it also includes sound and touch as well as data such as presence and location information.
 One of the industry adoption areas for AR is connected vehicles as AR can enhance automobile services including information, entertainment, security and safety.
 A see-through heads up display vehicle augmented reality system will be of value to drivers as an augmentation of the real-world.
 This will include a view of the real-world with an overlay of augmented information such as navigation routes, destination, pedestrian, obstacles on the road, and more.

 Big Data Analytics: Designed to deal primarily with Unstructured Data, Big Data technologies represent a collective combination of physical infrastructure, data collection and integration capabilities, data security infrastructure, data storage management, data mining and analytics.
 New models are emerging to reduce friction across the value chain including enhanced Big Data as a Service (BDaaS) offerings.
 BDaaS is anticipated to make cross-industry, cross-company, and even cross-competitor data exchange a reality that adds value across the ecosystem with minimized security and privacy concerns.

-Blockchain Technology: The term Blockchain refers to decentralized ledger or database management system that enables participants to record data that is stored as a chain of transaction in the form of digital tokens, sequentially grouped into a block.
+Blockchain Technology: The term blockchain refers to decentralized ledger or database management system that enables participants to record data that is stored as a chain of transaction in the form of digital tokens, sequentially grouped into a block.
 Each block is connected to the previous block to form a peer to peer network that facilitates data transfer among participants using cryptographic security while ensuring a high degree of transparency and security.
 The block may represent financial transactions, contracts, assets, identities, and anything else in digital format.
-Bitcoin is the early example of the use of Blockchain technology.
+Bitcoin is the early example of the use of blockchain technology.

 Cloud Computing: From its origins, cloud computing has been largely relegated to Software, Platforms, and Infrastructure (SPI) in an “as a service” model as Software as Service (SaaS), Platform as a Service (PaaS), and Infrastructure as a Service (IaaS).
 While the SPI model is important for enterprise and service providers, cloud computing is evolving to encompass Everything as a Service, often referred to as XaaS where X represents the specific service supported via a cloud environment.
 Cloud computing is also evolving from a purely centralized approach to one in which edge computing becomes increasingly important.